okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-soc-idp/main/go/integrationsteps.md

 ### 7: Store the tokens when Okta redirects the request to your application

-After Facebook sends the success login request to your Okta org, the org redirects the request to your app through the application's **Sign-in redirect URIs** field, which was configured in [Set up your Okta org for a password factor only use case](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-a-password-factor-only-use-case).
+After Facebook sends the success login request to your Okta org, the org redirects the request to your app through the application's **Sign-in redirect URIs** field, which was configured in [Create a new application](/docs/guides/oie-embedded-common-org-setup/go/main/#create-a-new-application).

 The value for the sample app is `http://localhost:8000/login/callback`.